 To save your Animated Logo, simply hit Save.

 At this level, it’s best to leave everything the way it is and hit Save As.
 However, you can learn more about Video Resolution and Bitrate here.
-After clicking Save As, you will need to save your project with a desired name, sit back and relax while Animotica puts some finishing touches.
+After clicking Save As, you will need to save your project with the desired name, sit back and relax while Animotica puts some finishing touches.

 This is a simple example that you can get in just a few minutes: